TSRT14 Sensor fusion

 Information during the course will be sent to the course mailing list.
 The list name, together with further information and sign-up, can be found on "Studentsidan".

-Statistical Sensor Fusion - Laborations.
-Available from homepage.
+- Statistical Sensor Fusion - Laborations.
+Available from the homepage.

-Statistical Sensor Fusion - Matlab Toolbox Manual.
-Available here (also available as a printed compendium; LiU).
+- Statistical Sensor Fusion - Matlab Toolbox Manual.
+Available here.

 ExaminationWritten examination with Matlab.